Peachying/testinlineedit/node-azure-tools.md

 ---

 # Azure tools for JavaScript developers
-The following **tools** are *recommended* for developing JavaScript apps on Azure.
+The following **tools** are *recommended* for developing J111111111111

 ## Azure CLI
-Azure CLI is optimized
-for managing Azure resources from the command line.
+Azure CLI is optimized for managing Azu333333from the command line. for managing Azure resources from the command line.

 ![CLI](media/node-azure-tools/cli.png)